 Earlier this week, I set off to teach a private yoga session knowing that I needed fuel for the car.
-The station I intended to stop at was closed, time was ticking so I continued to my appointment.
-After the class I headed to the nearest petrol station to top up the empty tank.
+The station I intended to stop at was closed, and time was ticking so I continued to my appointment.
+After the class, I headed to the nearest petrol station to top up the empty tank.
 Driving two miles in the opposite direction of where I needed to go in rush hour traffic, cursing all the way!

 Am I the only one to push the envelope when my car is running low on fuel?
 Ignoring the innocuous red light or notification on the dashboard.
 Knowing that I really should stop to fill up, but on a mission to do x, y and z first.
-My anxiety levels creeping up as I continually check the fuel gauge.
+My anxiety levels slowly creep up as I continually check the fuel gauge.

 According to a quick Google search, in 2018, it was estimated that 70,000 motorists per month run out of fuel.
-That is a lot of people who don’t have the time to stop to put petrol in the car.
-People who have no choice but to stop when they run out of fuel.
+That is a lot of people who don’t have the time to stop to put petrol in their car.
+People have no choice but to stop when they run out of fuel.

 I attended my first yoga class almost twenty years ago.
-I didn’t know it at the time, but I was heading towards burn out.
+I didn’t know it at the time, but I was heading towards burnout.
 It didn’t matter how many hours I spent at the office my workload never got any smaller.
 My inbox was always full.
 There was always something that needed doing.
 Tired much of the time & prone to bouts of depression.

-“When the well’s dry, we know the worth of water.”
-Benjamin Franklin
+“When the well’s dry, we know the worth of water.” – Benjamin Franklin –

 I liked yoga immediately.
 The movement.
 The quiet.
-I felt calm during & after the class.
-Practising tree pose, standing on one leg, my gaze steady & my mind focused.
+I felt calm during & after class.
+In tree pose, standing on one leg, my gaze steady & my mind focused.
 It was a stark contrast to the busyness of life in London.
 Yoga encouraged me to take a much-needed pause in my day.
 Yoga taught me that it was okay to stop.
 Yoga helped me to relax & to top up my depleted energy levels.

 Life continues to be hectic but……

 Yoga did not magically erase all my stress or reduce my workload.
-Instead, regular classes provided me with a quiet space to move, to breathe and to be still.
+Instead, regular classes provided me with a quiet space to move, to breathe, and to be still.
 I felt calmer & more energized after a class.
-In effect I was stopping at the yoga station to refill my empty tank.
+In effect, I was stopping at the yoga station to refill my empty tank.

-“When you recover or discover something that nourishes your soul and brings joy, care enough about yourself to make room for it in your life.”
-Jean Shinoda Bolen
+“When you recover or discover something that nourishes your soul and brings joy, care enough about yourself to make room for it in your life.” – Jean Shinoda Bolen –

 What can you do?